jjpal/blue2greensalon/README.md

   - Post signage about green initiatives and share eco-efforts on social media to raise awareness.

+  - Ideate new ways to encourage clients to adopt eco-friendly habits

 - Conduct regular environmental audits:

   - Assess current practices and identify areas for improvement in energy use, product choices, and waste management.

-- Ideate how can to encourage clients to adopt eco-friendly habits

-### Data
+Data

 [Salon dataset](https://www.kaggle.com/datasets/frederickferguson/hair-salon-no-show-data-set?select=Receipt+Transactions0.csv)